Social Robot Futures

 Awakening to the Realities of AI in Healthcare

-… Some people may think it esoteric to debate whether these technologies actually imbue AI with empathy and creativity or merely the illusion of such; however, the distinction is important when deciding if AI belongs in social domains such as healthcare.
-Do we want something that only appears to be compassionate caring for our loved ones when they are at their most vulnerable?
-Perhaps the illusion of empathy would suffice if healthcare were only about treating sickness, but medicine involves more than diagnosing disease and prescribing medication.
-It has taken the Western world centuries to understand that the practice of medicine must focus on people rather than disease and embracing AI in healthcare would be a blow to the hard-won progress we have made towards patient-centred healthcare. … [more here]
+… With new technologies, computers outperform physicians at detecting early-stage breast cancers, robots provide companionship to nursing home patients, and AI is credited with the composition of a musical album.
+Technology can learn, empathize, and create.
+Or rather, thanks to recent advances, AI possesses the appearance of these abilities.
+Some people may think it esoteric to debate whether these technologies actually imbue AI with empathy and creativity or merely the illusion of such; however, the distinction is important when deciding if AI belongs in social domains such as healthcare.
+Do we want something that only appears to be compassionate caring for our loved ones when they are at their most vulnerable? … [more here]

 Scroll to Top